Icey067/Silent-Co-Driver/README.md

 ### 1. Clone & Setup
 Ensure you have Python 3.9+ and Node.js installed on your machine.
+You will also need a Groq API key for the LLM analysis.

 ### 2. Backend Setup
 Navigate to the `backend` directory and install the Python dependencies.